-PLAN: the bridge is a single-arch overbridge carrying a section of road on a residential street over the railway.
+PLAN: the bridge is a single-arch overbridge carrying a residential road over the railway.
 It is aligned east-west.

 The PDF will be generated from our live systems and may take a few minutes to download depending on how busy our servers are.
 We apologise for this delay.